KlemenGrebovsek/web-port-serial-port-scanner/README.md

 # web and serial port scanner
-Console program for scanning web port and serial port status.
+Program for scanning web port and serial port status.

 **Commands:**

 [webPort]

-Description: Scans web ports and their status.
+Description: Scans for web ports and their status.

 [serialPort]

-Description: Scans serial ports and their status.
+Description: Scans for serial ports and their status.

 [help]